 Your authentication records will not interfere with your top-level domain.

 If your DNS provider is suggesting you set up a totally separate subdomain, please feel free to reach out to us so we can help walk you through how to communicate with them.

 Your deliverability is based on a few factors.
 One of the most important is your sender reputation.

 Your domain has its own reputation at each of the mailbox providers (Gmail, Microsoft, Yahoo, etc.).
 You can think of this sort of like a credit score.
 Your sending reputation is the most important factor that determines whether your message is placed in the inbox or the spam folder.

 There are two from-addresses in an email: one for machines (return-path), and one for humans (friendly from).
 The return-path is hidden in the message headers, but the friendly from address is visible to your subscribers.

 By default, your friendly-from address will be your sending address that you choose to send from, and the return-path will be a ConvertKit address (convertkit.com).

-If you need strict authentication on your domain or want to have more control over your message's reputation, you can verify your sending domain which will:
+If you need strict authentication on your domain or want to have more control over your message's reputation, a verified sending domain will:

 Put your from-address in the return-path (the from-address that machines see)